Literacy Lab

 What happens when we read fiction?
 Despite a substantial body of research demonstrating that our general knowledge, language and literacy skills improve over time, fascinating questions remain about whether, in what instances, and how, reading fiction can support our wellbeing.

 In this qualitative research project, similarities and differences across the life span, and across different social contexts, will be explored through interviews with children (aged 9-11), young people (aged 15-17) adults (aged 30-50) and older adults (aged 65+).
-Through these interviews, we will explore readers’ perceptions of whether, in what instances, and how, narrative fiction contributes to their wellbeing, focusing specifically on positive affect, feelings of connectedness and personal growth.
+Through these interviews, we have explored readers’ perceptions of whether, in what instances, and how, narrative fiction contributes to their wellbeing, focusing specifically on positive emotions, connection and personal growth.

 Readers have been found to report a broad range and depth of positive emotions while reading, for example, relaxed, calm, happy or reassured, particularly during difficult times.
 Narrative fiction can elicit emotions in the reader, either directly through the characters and events depicted in the story, or indirectly through the cueing of emotionally valenced personal memories.
 Readers own personal histories and contexts shape their reading of narrative fiction, and fiction books often lead to the recollection of personal experiences and associated emotions.